Minority Business Student Organizations

 HBSA promotes the educational and professional careers of its members with an emphasis on the Hispanic minority population at the Ohio State University.

-The IBC serves to provide MBA students with opportunities to meet, interact, and learn through events focused on international business and/or international locations and cultural themes.
+The GBA serves to provide MBA students with opportunities to meet, interact, and learn through events focused on international business and/or international locations and cultural themes.
 The organization also serves to facilitate the integration of international and exchange students into the Fisher community, and the interaction of foreign and domestic students in a social environment.

 The Ohio State University Student Chapter of NABA shall unite through membership accounting students who have similar interests and ideals are committed to academic and future professional excellence, a sense of professional and civic responsibility, and are concerned with enhancing opportunities for minorities in the accounting profession.